-Tooth implant procedures and restorative crowns in the United States ranges from $2,500-$5,000 per tooth but in Mexico the treatment is no more than $3,000 total.
-Similarly in Australia, a single tooth implant and crown ranges from $4,500 to $7,000 compared to an average of $3,500 in Thailand.
-Those considering the All-On-4 denture implants for $20,000-$30,000 in one of the more highly developed countries can receive start-to-finish treatment for $12,000 in Thailand, $10,000 in Costa Rico, $8,000 in Mexico, and an astonishing $6,000 in India.
+Tooth implant procedures and restorative crowns in the United States ranges from $3,000-$5,000 per tooth but in Mexico, the treatment is no more than $3,000 total.
+Similarly in Australia, a single tooth implant and crown range from $4,500 to $7,000 compared to an average of $3,500 in Thailand.
+Those considering the All-on-4 implants for $20,000-$30,000 in one of the more highly developed countries can receive start-to-finish treatment for $12,000 in Thailand, $10,000 in Costa Rico, $8,000 in Mexico, and an astonishing $6,000 in India.

-One of the major drawbacks to this type of treatment is the complete lack of pricing transparency.
+One of the major drawbacks to this type of dental tourism treatment is the complete lack of pricing transparency.
 In the United States and similarly well-developed countries the first step of the treatment is a consultation using CT diagnostics or a clinical examination in a dental chair.
 The dental implant costs are determined by the doctor based on the case complexity and specific needs of the patient.
 This quote typically covers more than it appears to because it is backed by the guarantee of follow-through and remediation of any issues that may arise.

 An all-inclusive jaw restoration in the United States, for example, is likely to include whichever drugs and drug quantities are necessary to push through the IV to keep the patient comfortable as well as any bone graft material that is necessary to place around the tooth implants to help them heal, though those aspects are not emphasized because patients expect to be comfortably sedated and they expect their doctor to do what is necessary to ensure the implants will work.
-However, a similarly described “all-inclusive” treatment overseas is likely to include local anesthesia, four cheap dental implants, and a set of implant supported dentures.
+However, a similarly described “all-inclusive” treatment overseas is likely to include local anaesthesia, four cheap dental implants, and a set of implant-supported dentures.
 The treatment is delivered in the most basic, low-grade form or additional necessary services are added once the patient arrives and the associated fees are tacked on, bringing the price closer to the original estimate received at home.

-Safety and Security
+Medical Tourism Dental Implants – Safety and Security

 Aside from the long list of potential surgical complications that can develop as a result of the complete lack of follow up care, dental tourists lose the opportunity to make changes to the design of the smile and bite before receiving their permanent teeth which are intended to last a lifetime.
 Any desired changes must be completed back at home at the patient’s expense.